 From the Site Manager, users can jump in directly to a test site’s admin area via secure login and users can also reset the admin password from here.
 Additional options include disabling all plugins on a test site, downloading debug log, changing the active PHP version, deleting sites, or upgrading them to premium.

 Premium test sites have a size limit extended to 25GB, and last as long as users pay for them.
+It’s absolutely very easy to launch a free WordPress with TasteWP.

 Quick plugin demo links